RaccoonCH/Rakkit/docs/en/graphql/start/installation.md

 }
 ```

-`TypeGraphQL` is designed to work with Node.js LTS (8, 10) and the latest stable releases.
+`Rakkit` is designed to work with Node.js LTS (8, 10) and the latest stable releases.
 It uses features from ES7 (ES2016) so we should set our `tsconfig.json` file appropriately:

 ```js
 {